marousekJakub/slate/source/index.html.md

 abbr | Whether the word is an abbreviation. | true / false pos | Part of speech (slovní druh).
 Only a subset of all possible words is returned, based on their parts. | NOUN, ADJ (adjective), VERB, PROPN (property noun, a name of something), ADV (adverb) name_type | Type of named entity. | None (is not a named entity), Geo (geographical), Prs (name of person, unsure whether name or surname), Giv (given name of person), Sur (surname), Nat (nationality), Com (company), Pro (product), Oth (other)

+# Classification and finalization

+In order to classify a document, it first must be stemmed through [Contract stemming](#contract-stemming) and its output sent to the classifier.
+The output of classifier is then sent to the finalizer.

+## Classifier

+TODO

+## Finalizer

+TODO